octoenergy/public-conventions/conventions/python.md

 collisions.
 It also usually makes the module more concise and readable.

 Further, it fosters writing simpler isolated unit tests in that import modules works well with `mock.patch.object` to fake/stub/mock _direct_ collaborators of the system-under-test.
 Using the more general `mock.patch` often leads to accidental integration tests as an indirect collaborator (several calls away) is patched.

-Eg:
+E.g.:

 ```python
 import mock